 The NSC compiled the results from 30 international research studies to compare driver performance with handheld and hands-free phones.
 All of these studies show hands-free phones offer no safety benefit when driving because the brain performs activities sequentially vs. concurrently.
 The brain must switch back and forth from activity to activity in order to “multi-task.”

 Estimates indicate drivers using cell phones look at but fail to see up to 50 percent of the information in their driving environment.
 This phenomenon is known as “inattention blindness,” and is compounded by the response time to a danger once it is processed by the brain.
 When driving, fractions of seconds can be the time between a crash or no crash, injury or no injury, life or death.

-The injury attorneys at the New York offices of Scott C. Gottlieb, Injury Law recognize the importance of drivers maintaining awareness at all times without the distractions from any cell phone use.
+The injury attorneys at Scott C. Gottlieb, Injury Law Attorney, recognize the importance of drivers maintaining awareness at all times without the distractions from any cell phone use.
 We encourage drivers to keep our highways safe by remaining alert at all times to other drivers who may be distracted.

 Contact Our Binghamton Injury Law Attorneys Today

 If you have suffered harm as the result of a New York car accident, Scott C. Gottlieb, Injury Law Attorney, can help.
 Our New York personal injury law office handles all types of accident, injury and medical malpractice cases.

 As you work on recovering from your injuries, let our Binghamton, New York accident attorney’s office take care of the rest, including the paperwork, insurance documents and other legal issues related to your accident.
 Contact our personal injury attorney today at (607) 235-2754 or use our online contact form.
 There is no charge for the consultation.